SchokiCoder/book_modern_c/src/24_optional.md

 So to actually use this, you must define the IMPL symbol **before** you include the header.
-You must also then keep track of just define this symbol once where it is needed or else you will be plagued by multiple function definitions etc.
+You must also then keep track of defining this symbol only where it is needed or else you will be plagued by multiple function definitions etc.

 ```c